Skip to main content

 Prior to Boeing, Laila worked at Blue Origin on the development of commercial vehicles for human spaceflight, and at the NASA Jet Propulsion Laboratory (JPL) on the development of future generation space-based telescopes.

-Laila earned her B.S. in Aeronautics & Astronautics at the University of Washington, and her M.S. and Ph.D. in Aeronautics & Astronautics at M.I.T. with a concentration in structural dynamics and control systems.
+Laila earned her B.S. in our department, and her M.S. and Ph.D. in Aeronautics & Astronautics at M.I.T. with a concentration in structural dynamics and control systems.

-Laila serves as the Boeing executive focal for the University of Washington Aeronautics and Astronautics Department.
+Laila serves as the Boeing executive focal for the department.
 She is also proud to serve on the Board of Directors at FareStart, an organization dedicated to developing sustainable solutions to disrupt poverty and homelessness.
 She enjoys running, skiing, hiking, traveling, and spending time with her husband and three children.

 Gary Lai (BSAA '99)